African lions inhabit 26 nations across sub-Saharan Africa.

 The Mpopo trail camp, located on the Lungenda River, was created to generate sustainable employment and income for Mbamba villagers.
 At the trail camp, many aspects of NCP’s alternative livelihood programs come together.
 The project is staffed by local villagers, food is served from agricultural programs, and visitors are encouraged to purchase art made by Grupo Kushirika.
 In addition to supporting conservation indirectly through NCP programs, Mpopo trail camp also donates 20% of visitor booking fees towards conservation directly.

-Utah’s Hogle Zoo has been fortunate enough to lead multiple eco-tourism trips to Mpopo.
-There, participants were able to watch hippos wallowing in the river, catch Taita falcons hunting from the balcony, and enjoy a night under the brightest stars.
+Utah’s Hogle Zoo is fortunate enough to lead multiple eco-tourism trips to Mpopo.
+There, participants are able to watch hippos wallowing in the river, catch Taita falcons hunting from the balcony, and enjoy a night under the brightest stars.

-In 2006, NCP started the MOMS Community Wildlife Program, a group composed of wildlife “guardians”.
-These guardians were chosen to monitor hunting activities in the park, mitigate human-wildlife conflict, and survey species of interest.
-The program also spreads information, teaching villagers about conflict reduction, safe behaviors, and animal conservation.
+In 2006, NCP created the MOMS Community Wildlife Program, a group composed of wildlife “guardians” chosen to monitor hunting activities in the park, mitigate human-wildlife conflict, and survey species of interest.
+The program also teaches villagers about conflict reduction, safe behaviors, and animal conservation.
 Today, there are 45 Wildlife Guardians across 90% of the Reserve.

 In addition to guardians, NCP supports 108 anti-poaching scouts.
 These scouts work to protect lions across 16 prides.
 In 2017, Utah’s Hogle Zoo donated a lion-monitoring vehicle to their cause.